killuhwhale/reportr/README.md

 # Todo:

+  ## Private Github
+    - I want to make public version so people can look at code....
+    - Ensure no secrets are visible.
+    - Github is private, the only passwords visible in code is for the DB and that is in a .yaml file uploaded directly to Digital Ocean
+    - Might not need env vars.

-  # Facility information
+  ## Facility information
     - When creating a dairy base, we need to create BaseOwnerOperators and BaseParcels
     - When creating a new dairy, create like normal but this information needs to be retrived instead.

-  # Dairy Base
-   - Needs to be the source of truth for this info:
-    - Name, Address, began, BasinPlan...

-  # Owner Operators
-    -  Needs a Base
-    - This should be like dairy base
-    -

-  # Parcels

-  When creating a new dairy, this should come form base dairy, not previous dairy.
-  When updating this information on the UI, it should update the baseDairy as well as the curent dairy

-  # Tests
+  ## Tests
     - Reporting period
       - Unit test, ensure it updates correctly....
     - Logo upload

-  - Create a spread sheet with the difference between each sheet
-    - Just copy and past each set into one sheet... comparing 2 rows

 # Goals:
-   # State Management
+   ## State Management
     Caching or State Management
     - Avoid multiple requests each time user goes to a new tab
     - Redux to store responses and check there first
     - Find another caching solution
+  - Setup Testing Execution before commiting to Github

+  ## Dockerize React and Express Apps

+  ## Micro Service-ize
+    - Accounts
+    - TSV
+    - Dairy, and other info

 # Features:
   - Single Click Generate All TSVs and PDFS for ea Dairy
     * Just click and get a folder to drag onto flash drive or open and print! **

-    Impl:
-    - Return a Folder of Folders
-      - Folder:{
-        -Folder_dairyA:{
-          pdfReport.pdf
-          tsv_ProductionRecords.tsv
-          tsv_SheetName.tsv
-        },
-        -Folder_dairyB:{
-          pdfReport.pdf
-          tsv_ProductionRecords.tsv
-          tsv_SheetName.tsv
-        }
-      }

-  Setup Testing Execution before commiting to Github

-  Dockerize React and Express Apps

-  Micro Service-ize
-    - Accounts
-    - TSV
-    - Dairy, and other info

 # Problems
-  # PDF Report
+  ## PDF Report
     REPORT MAY BE INCOMPLETE, SEE VALIDATION ERRORS

-##### Rosies website notes.
-Upload their documents
-Website
-Promote, Advertise,
-Notary service,
-  - Upload documents, from notaries
-  - Remote online notaries
-  -
-Title company
-  - embassy appt to sign document to do transaction
-  - tkaes 6-8 weeks to get appt
-  - Notary service solves problem online
-    - California is not authorized

-  Notary SnapDoc Service, She want to be like this company.

-    - Title company sends email (through snapdoc), signing.
-    - Notary
+# ALTERATIONS TO MERCED APP TO EXISTING DAIRIES:
+  - FRESH WATER APP EVENT Field 6 11/01/2019 planted, 10/10/2019 applied, this was in the spreadsheet but not in merced app
+    - FRESH WATER APP EVENT Field 5 05/07/2020 planted, 7/27/2020 applied,
+      - Sheet: N con 47.2 ec 1,110.0 Tds 575 , Merced app: N con 48.50 ec 1,660.0 Tds 10

+    - This was making me think I had a bug, but spreadsheet data and data in merced app don't match 100% :(